danvoyce/awesome-creative-tech-events/README.md

 - [Visualising Data London](https://www.meetup.com/Visualising-Data-London/) - Bimonthly meetup for people who design, write code, draw or like to think about data visualisation.

+- [Algorithmic Art](https://www.meetup.com/Algorithmic-Art/) - Monthly meetup in London and other meetups in Cornwall to inspire artists to learn to code, technologists to explore art, and first time coders to get started in fun way that stimulates the senses.

 - [Encode](https://encode.info/) - 2 day data viz conference. **(September)**

 #### Eastnor